atlesn/rrr/README.dev.md

   - Separates different datagram connections with the read session collection sister framework

 - net_transport.c
-  - Wrapper framework for plaintext TCP and TLS TCP
+  - Wrapper framework for transparent plaintext TCP/IP and TLS TCP/IP connection management
+  - Used for listening servers
+  - Management of connections and per-connection lifetime application data
+  - No stream management, application must handle this
+  - Automatic writing

+- rrr_socket_client.c
+  - Protocol independent wrapper framework for connection management
+  - File descriptors are created outside the framework and then "pushed" into a collection
+  - Automatic reading streams of RRR-messages, array tree data and raw data
+  - Automatic writing

 - string_builder.c / nullsafe_str.c
   - Helpers to reduce the amount of "manual" handling of strings needed in C